kisom/kyleisom.net/source/_posts/2013-11-29-bit-reversal-permutations.markdown

 This is done with a function like

 ```
-// Algorithm from Hackker's Delight
+// Algorithm from Hacker's Delight
 func reverseBits(x uint32) uint32 {
     x = (x&0x55555555)<<1 | (x&0xAAAAAAAA)>>1
     x = (x&0x33333333)<<2 | (x&0xCCCCCCCC)>>2